 Research has repeatedly shown that the use of prevention curriculum can increase academic success.
 Additionally, infusing prevention topics into every day curriculum plays a key role in getting the prevention messages to students.
 To meet the varied needs of our teachers, administrators, students and community members, innumerable prevention curriculum resources are available on Diversity, Mental and Physical Health and Wellness, Substance Abuse Prevention, and Violence Prevention.

 Data and Surveys

-There are numerous data sources that can provide you more information on this topic – Please visit our Data & Surveys.
+There are numerous data sources that can provide you more information on this topic – Please visit our Data and Surveys.

 Resources and Links

 Please Note: A program or website being mentioned here does not imply endorsement by the School Board of Broward County and does not necessarily reflect its views.
 Please contact the program developers directly for the most current information.